aurimas13/Machine-Learning-Goodness/README.md

 Listened [YouTube video](https://www.youtube.com/watch?v=gArDvIFCzh4) about the prospects of GPT4 in medicine.
 For example, it showed that it passed American Medical Exam up to level 3 with an accuracy of 90%.
 Apart from that, it concluded that GPT4 as a research assistant could help researchers and medical specialists/doctors hone their abilities to perfection by making use of it.
 Amazing.

+# Generative AI and Prompt Engineering for Data Scientists | Day 89

+Found a great [ebook](http://bit.ly/3ZjUR7q) on the latest trends and techniques to unlock the full potential of AI in various applications.
+It aims to provide a comprehensive guide on generative AI and prompt engineering, equipping readers with the knowledge and tools necessary to excel in the realm of datascience.
+Generative AI encompasses a range of models and techniques designed to generate new data based on existing input data.
+These models have demonstrated significant capabilities in natural language processing, image generation, and more.
+By understanding the mechanics and intricacies of generative AI, data scientists can harness its power to create innovative solutions for a multitude of problems.
+Prompt engineering, on the other hand, deals with the art of crafting eective prompts to guide AI models in generating desired outputs.
+As AI models become more sophisticated, the need for efficient and precise prompt engineering has grown more critical.
+By mastering this skill, data scientists can better direct AI models to produce targeted results, ultimately enhancing the efficacy of their applications.
+It delves into the key concepts, best practices, and real-world applications.
+More at the book through pressing the link above.

 # Public